SubmarinerApp/Submariner/README.md

 ## Building

 1. Clone recursively (i.e. `git clone --recursive`).
 Failing that, initialize submodules recursively (`git submodule update --init --recursive`).
+2. Create `Submariner/DEVELOPMENT_TEAM.xcconfig` with contents like `DEVELOPMENT_TEAM = AAAAAAAAAA`, substituting that string with your development ID.
+If you don't, you'll have a bad day setting up signing.

-2. Use Xcode or `xcbuild` to build.
+3. Use Xcode or `xcbuild` to build.

 It is recommended you do `git config core.hooksPath .githooks` to avoid commiting your developer ID.
 Doing so isn't fatal (it's not a secret), but it is annoying for other contributors.